Two-Timescale Transmission Design for Wireless Communication Systems Aided by Active RIS: System Model

-where $p_{r,U}$ is the uplink amplification power at the active RIS.
+where $P_{r,U}$ is the uplink amplification power at the active RIS.

-In this paper, we adopt a two-timescale transmission design protocol due to its low channel estimation overhead and reduced computational complexity.
-The BS uses maximal ratio combining (MRC) technique to decode its received signal.
-Therefore, the signal received at the BS can be written as Thus, the uplink AR is given by where $\gamma _U$ is the signal-noise-ratio (SNR) defined by
+In this paper, we adopt a two-timescale transmission design protocol due to its low channel estimation overhead and computational complexity.
+The BS uses the maximal ratio combining (MRC) technique to process its received signal.
+Therefore, the signal received at the BS can be written as Thus, the uplink AR is given by